 Once the Yes Television Facebook chat representative told me that the extra charge was from Yes VOD I realized that when YES TV installed the cable, they obviously didn’t password protect paid content – צפיה בתשלום.
 We were completely unaware that these channels were accessible.
 Our five year old who doesn’t read yet clearly had no idea that he was pressing children’s movies that cost 19.70 NIS per movie.

 If you have a child in the house, around the age of Five, here’s a list of movies that may interest him or her.
 I’m sure you can find them for free online.

-And just like that, we cancelled yes satellite, and it shut off a week ago.
+And just like that, we canceled yes satellite, and it shut off a week ago.
 Surprisingly enough though, my children don’t seem to miss it much.
-Now we just have to figure out how to get wifi upstairs, and connect our devices to the televisions so that we can watch a good netflix movie from time to time…
+Now we just have to figure out how to get wifi upstairs and connect our devices to the televisions so that we can watch a good Netflix movie from time to time…